 Broad-spectrum CBD products are also recommended for individuals who are sensitive to THC, as well as those averse to the idea of taking something that contains a psychoactive compound, even though there isn’t enough to trigger any psychoactive effects.

 You can also find broad-spectrum CBD products in countries that have adopted more of a hardline approach to legal CBD, including parts of Europe.

 The negligible THC levels mean you shouldn’t fail a drug test after using a broad-spectrum product.

 If workplace drug testing means you can’t take a chance with full-spectrum CBD oils, and you’re not concerned with the additional compounds offered by broad-spectrum CBD, a CBD isolate is the way to go.

 CBD isolates, like broad-spectrum CBD extracts, have had all of their THC removed.
 They have also been stripped of other cannabinoids, terpenes, and flavonoids, thus “isolating” the CBD.

 You will not fail a drug test after using a pure CBD isolate.

 If you have been smoking, eating, or infusing pure hemp flowers, there is a good chance you will fail a drug test.

 As with full-spectrum CBD products, hemp flowers contain a range of naturally occurring compounds, including less than 0.3% THC.
-These trace amounts might not be enough to trigger a positive test in very small doses, but will do so after chronic use.
+These trace amounts might not be enough to trigger a positive test in very small amounts, but will do so after chronic use.